On the first Sunday of each month, a lecturer invites you to discover the collections of the Centre Pompidou.

 The first Sunday of every month, 4 p.m.

 A lecturer guides you through the collections and help you unlock the codes of the most emblematic works in the history of 20th and 21st century art.

 Saturdays, 4 p.m.
 Sundays, 2 p.m. and 4 p.m.

-Composed of four sessions, the Face to Face with the Works cycle offers a thematic and in-depth interpretation of the collection in the company of the Centre Pompidou’s lecturers.
+Composed of three sessions, the Face to Face with the Works cycle offers a thematic and in-depth interpretation of the collection in the company of the Centre Pompidou’s lecturers.
 These conference-visits take place in the evening and explore modern and contemporary creation via the works.

 Get the most out of the exhibitions at the Centre Pompidou with a guided tour.

 Programmes adapted to visitors with various disabilities.
 Special tours of the Centre Pompidou collections, exhibitions and museum building are organised on a monthly basis (except during the summer period) in the company of a lecturer trained in the appropriate oral mediation.